AEM Communities license

 Navigate into the data folder,

-Paste the 2 files previously copied
+Paste the two files previously copied

 If another security feature has already been configured that is based on the crypto keys, then replicating the crypto keys could damage the configuration.
 For assistance, contact customer care.